Transvestic Disorder

 Overview

 Transvestic disorder is the formal diagnostic label in the DSM-5-TR for cases in which persistent, intense sexual arousal from wearing clothing associated with another gender causes clinically significant distress or functional impairment.
-The crucial point, and the reason the modern diagnosis is so narrowly drawn, is that cross-dressing itself is not a disorder: the label applies only to the minority who experience the interest as a source of suffering, conflict, or impairment, not to the many people for whom it is a benign erotic or expressive interest.
+The point that governs the modern diagnosis, and the reason it is so narrowly drawn, is that cross-dressing itself is not a disorder: the label applies only to the minority who experience the interest as a source of suffering, conflict, or impairment, not to the many people for whom it is a benign erotic or expressive interest.
 This article traces how the concept was coined, how it migrated through a century of psychiatric manuals, and how clinical and cultural understanding gradually separated the arousal pattern from both cross-dressing as expression and transgender identity.

 History & origins